Coffee is my ride-or-die. I average about two cups daily, and if the mood is right, I get a post-work oat milk latte from the bakery around the block.

 I fear and respect my co-worker for quitting coffee for a week to test out caffeine alternatives.
 It’s my personal nightmare.
 It’s something I could never do.
 I need that morning jolt of energy that only Sweet Lady Caffeine can deliver.
 And I love the toasty flavor and aroma of a cup of joe that fills my apartment during the brewing stage.
 Special Agent Dale Cooper, I get you.

 But unlike the coffee-fanatic Twin Peaks protagonist, I rarely take my coffee black.
 It always needs a splash (or two) of creamer to transform it from bold to a creamy, pleasant drink that warrants immediately downing a second cup.
 Usually, I just use good ol’ oat milk as a creamer.
 But as I browsed the milk aisle at the local supermarket, I noticed that there were a lot more dairy-free creamer options than I remember there being.

 As someone who used to love 7-Eleven coffee with a generous helping of flavored Coffee-Mate, I asked: Can dairy-free creamer do it better?
 I tried eight different options, and here’s what I liked:

 Califia Farms Half-and-Half

-This tasted exactly how I remember dairy half-and-half: rich, creamy, and just a little bit sweet, and it blended smoothly into my coffee.
+This tasted exactly how we remember dairy half-and-half: rich, creamy, and just a little bit sweet, and it blended smoothly into my coffee.
 Califia Farms makes this dairy-free version from a blend of almond and coconut milk.

 Táche Pistachio Milk

 This “barista-friendly” dairy milk imbued my coffee with a pleasant nuttiness that wasn’t overly sweet.
 Bonus: it doesn’t contain any added oils.
-(I expected it to be green, but it’s a pleasant tan, the color of lightened-up coffee.)
+(We expected it to be green, but it’s a pleasant tan, the color of lightened-up coffee.)

 Elmhurst Caramel Macchiato Oat Creamer